ian-donaldson/samples/amp-pwa-reader/README.md

-# The ShadowReader
-# Ian's new comment
+# Second.School

-The ShadowReader is a demo of how to use PWA+AMP techniques with existing AMP documents to build a production-ready Progressive Web App in an efficient, time-saving way.
+The Second.School is an example of how to use PWA+AMP techniques in the context of a production-ready Progressive Web App in an efficient, time-saving way.

 ## Build instructions